Existence, Uniqueness and Structure of Second Order absolute minimisers: Introduction

 \item We set \beq f_p\, :=\, \frac{1}{e_p^{p - 1}}\big| \F(\cdot,\De u_p)\big|^{p-2}\, \F(\cdot,\De u_p)\,\F_\xi (\cdot,\De u_p) \eeq if $e_p \not= 0$, and $f_p := 0$ if $e_p = 0$.
 Then, the harmonic function $f_\infty$ in \ref{(I)} may be chosen such that $f_{p_\ell} \larrow f_\infty$ as $\ell \ri \infty$ in the strong local topology of $C^\infty(\Omega)$.

 \end{enumerate} \et

 By invoking Theorem \ref{uniqueness}, an immediate consequence is that the modes of convergence in Theorem \ref{existence_theorem}\ref{(III)} as $p\ri \infty$ are actually \emph{full and not just subsequential}.
-Also, known results on the regularity of nodal sets of solutions to elliptic equations \cite{HS} imply that \emph{$\Gamma_\infty$ is countably rectifiable}, being equal to the union of countably many smooth submanifolds of $\Om$ and a set of vanishing $(n-2)$-dimensional Hausdorff measure.
+Also, known results on the regularity of nodal sets of solutions to elliptic equations \cite{HS} imply that \emph{$\Gamma_\infty$ is countably rectifiable}, being equal to the union of countably many smooth $(n - 1)$-dimensional submanifolds of $\Om$ and a set of dimension $(n-2)$ or less.

 In most cases, the singular set $\Gamma_\infty$ is non-empty and divides $\Omega$ into two distinct parts, forcing the Laplacian of $u_\infty$ to have a jump across $\Gamma_\infty$ and no higher global regularity than membership in $\mathcal{W}^{2, \infty}(\Om)$ can be expected.
 The numerical and explicit solutions in \cite{KP2} confirm this, even when $n=1$.
 Further, \ref{(I)}--\ref{(IV)} above have been obtained therein for $n=1$ and in some other special cases (although have not been stated in this explicit fashion), whilst the qualitative behaviour emerging here was also observed numerically on the plane.
+The condition $\Delta u_0 \in C(\overline{\Omega})$ on the boundary data is required for our proof.
+The problem of existence is completely open without this assumption.

 When combined, Theorems \ref{uniqueness} and \ref{existence_theorem} imply in particular the following.

 \bcor Under the hypotheses of Theorem \ref{existence_theorem}, there exists a unique global minimiser $u_\infty$ of $\E_\infty(\cdot,\Om)$ in $\mathcal{W}_{u_0}^{2, \infty}(\Om)$, which is a second order absolute minimiser and a strong solution to the Dirichlet problem for \eqref{1.4}: